hanabi/hanabi.github.io/docs/level-12.md

 - On the first turn of the game, Alice clues Cathy red, which touches a red 3.
 - Bob blind-plays red 1.
 - Cathy sees that Bob does not have red 2.
 Since red connects to red, Cathy assumes that she has the red 2.
-- Cathy misplays red 3 as red 2.
+- Cathy misplays the red 3 as a red 2.
 - Alternatively, if Cathy saw that Bob had both red 1 and red 2 on his *Finesse Position* at the time the clue was given, she would know that she has the red 2 **or** the red 3.
 Subsequently, Bob is promised a red 2, since if he does not blind-play a card, Cathy will go on to misplay the red 3 as red 2.

 <ColorConnectNotValid />